Constraining the light Higgs bosons in the GNMSSM with recent Higgs data: Conclusion

 \item Under the combined constraints of \textsf{HiggsTools}, both $h_1$ and $h_2$ scenarios require that the observed $h$ boson is predominantly SM-like ($V_h^{\rm SM} \geq 0.93$) with minimal singlet admixture ($V_h^{\rm S} \leq 0.32$).
 In the $h_2$ scenario, the lighter $h_s$ state must exhibit high singlet purity ($V_{h_s}^{\rm S} \geq 0.94$) and negligible SM-like components ($V_{h_s}^{\rm SM} \leq 0.32$).

-\item In the $h_1$ scenario, DM can be either Singlino- or Higgsino-dominated, whereas in the $h_2$ scenario, it is Higgsino-dominated.
-For Higgsino-dominated DM, mostly annihilation channels of DM are achieved through co-annihilation with chargino; For Singlino-dominated DM, mostly annihilation channels of DM may be $\tilde{\chi}_1^0 \tilde{\chi}_1^{0} \to h_s A_s$. \end{itemize}
+\item In the $h_1$ scenario, DM can be either singlino- or higgsino-dominated, whereas in the $h_2$ scenario, it is higgsino-dominated.
+For higgsino-dominated DM, mostly annihilation channels of DM are achieved through co-annihilation with chargino; For singlino-dominated DM, mostly annihilation channels of DM may be $\tilde{\chi}_1^0 \tilde{\chi}_1^{0} \to h_s a_s$. \end{itemize}

 Despite constraints from current Higgs data on light Higgs scenarios, phenomenologically viable regions in the parameter space persist.
 These regions merit further investigation for two principal reasons.
-First, dark matter physics exhibits considerable complexity and is deeply intertwined with Higgs phenomenology.
-Second, the corresponding mass spectrum can induce a strong first-order electroweak phase transition (SFOEWPT) in the early universe~\cite{Athron:2019teq,Athron:2023xlk}.
+First, DM physics exhibits considerable complexity and is deeply intertwined with Higgs phenomenology.
+Second, the singlet light Higgs spectrum can induce a SFOEWPT in the early universe~\cite{Athron:2019teq,Athron:2023xlk}.
 This mechanism satisfies the necessary conditions for electroweak baryogenesis (EWBG), providing a plausible explanation for the observed baryon asymmetry of the universe, and simultaneously produces detectable gravitational wave (GW) signals during the phase transition.
 These aspects will form the core focus of our future work.